 EAP Fall '21 Event Schedule!

 This semester we're up close and provocative with topics that range from Black Leftist feminists and Maoist China to deafness as it's portrayed in manga.
 The Cornell Contemporary China Initiative returns examining the question: "What is China?" paying special attention to contested areas of Tibet, Xinjiang, Hong Kong, and Taiwan.
 All events are held virtually.
-Click on the event title to register and for more information.
+Recorded events are available on the EAP Vimeo page or click on the hyperlinked event title below to watch the event recording and/or to learn more.

 Fall 2021 EAP Event Schedule